dharmrai-vmw/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

     * If you set `http-proxy`, you must also set `https-proxy` and vice-versa.
 You can choose to use one proxy for HTTP traffic and another proxy for HTTPS traffic or to use the same proxy for both HTTP and HTTPS traffic.

     * Under the `no-proxy` section, enter a comma-separated list of network CIDRs or host names that must bypass the HTTP(S) proxy.

         Your **No Proxy** list must include the following:
       * The IP address or hostname for vCenter.
 Traffic to vCenter cannot be proxied.

       * The CIDR of the vSphere network that you selected under Network Name.
-The vSphere network CIDR includes the IP address of your Control Plane Endpoint.
-If you entered an FQDN under Control Plane Endpoint, add both the FQDN and the vSphere network CIDR to No proxy.
+The vSphere network CIDR includes the IP address of your control plane endpoint.
+If you entered an FQDN under control plane endpoint, add both the FQDN and the vSphere network CIDR to the `no-proxy` section.

       * Internally, Tanzu Kubernetes Grid appends `localhost`, `127.0.0.1`, the values of `Cluster Pod CIDR` and `Cluster Service CIDR`, `.svc`, and `.svc.cluster.local` to the list that you enter in this field.

-      **Note**: If the Kubernetes cluster needs to communicate with external services and infrastructure endpoints in your Tanzu Kubernetes Grid environment, ensure that those endpoints are reachable by your proxies or add them to `NO_PROXY`.
+      **Note**: If the Kubernetes cluster needs to communicate with external services and infrastructure endpoints in your Tanzu Kubernetes Grid environment, ensure that those endpoints are reachable by your proxies or add them to the `no-proxy` section.
 Depending on your environment configuration, this may include, but is not limited to, your OIDC or LDAP server, Harbor, NSX-T, NSX Advanced Load Balancer.

         ![Kubernetes Network page for management cluster](img/tko-on-vsphere/44-Mgmt-cluster-9.png)

 1. (Optional) Specify identity management with OIDC or LDAP.
 For this deployment, identity management is not enabled.

-    If you would like to enable Identity Management, see [Enable and Configure Identity Management During Management Cluster Deployment](https://docs.vmware.com/en/VMware-Tanzu-for-Kubernetes-Operations/1.5/tko-reference-architecture/GUID-deployment-guides-pinniped-with-tkg.html#enable-and-configure-identity-management-during-management-cluster-deployment-0).
+    If you would like to enable identity management, see [Enable and Configure Identity Management During Management Cluster Deployment](https://docs.vmware.com/en/VMware-Tanzu-for-Kubernetes-Operations/1.5/tko-reference-architecture/GUID-deployment-guides-pinniped-with-tkg.html#enable-and-configure-identity-management-during-management-cluster-deployment-0).

     ![Identity management for management cluster](img/tko-on-vsphere/45-Mgmt-cluster-10.png)

 1. Select the OS image to use for deploying the management cluster

-    **Note:** This list will appear empty if you don’t have a compatible template present in your environment.
-See the steps provided in [Import Base Image Template into vSphere](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-mgmt-clusters-vsphere.html#import-a-base-image-template-into-vsphere-4).
+    **Note:** This list appears empty if you don’t have a compatible template present in your environment.
+See the steps provided in [Import Base Image Template into vSphere](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-mgmt-clusters-vsphere.html#import-a-base-image-template-into-vsphere-4).

     ![OS image for management cluster](img/tko-on-vsphere/46-Mgmt-cluster-11.png)

 1. Check the “Participate in the Customer Experience Improvement Program”, if you so desire, and click **Review Configuration**.

-    **Note**: TKG 1.6 has a known issue that installer UI populates an empty `AVI_LABEL` in the cluster configuration and leads to Management cluster creation failure.
-Its recommended to export the cluster configuration to a file, delete the empty label and run the cluster creation command from CLI instead of deploying the cluster from UI.
+    **Note**: Tanzu Kubernetes Grid v1.6.0 has a known issue that installer UI populates an empty `AVI_LABEL` in the cluster configuration and leads to management cluster creation failure.
+It is recommended to export the cluster configuration to a file, delete the empty label, and run the cluster creation command from CLI instead of deploying the cluster from UI.

 1. When you click on **Review Configuration**, the installer populates the cluster configuration file, which is located in the `~/.config/tanzu/tkg/clusterconfigs` subdirectory, with the settings that you specified in the interface.
-You can optionally export a copy of this configuration file by clicking Export Configuration.
+You can optionally export a copy of this configuration file by clicking **Export Configuration**.

     ![Deployment logs in installer UI](img/tko-on-vsphere/46-Mgmt-cluster-export.png)

-1. Edit the cluster config file and remove the empty AVI label.
+1. Edit the cluster configuration file and remove the empty AVI label.

     <!-- /* cSpell:disable */ -->